dy/watr/readme.md

 Set of experiments with wasm text format.

-Main goal is to get very fluent with wasm text and to know it from within.
+Main goal is to get very fluent with wasm text and to know it.

+Also it provides tiny _wasm repl_: https://audio-lab.github.io/watr/repl.html.

 Experiments: